Monday, June 15, 2015

 The pharmaceutical industry does very well out of HIV and several other diseases that have hit the headlines in the mainstream press, and are deemed worthy of enormous funding.
 Many NGOs have been built by HIV money and will only thrive and prosper as long as a few diseases are considered worthy of massive funding.

-The press loves a story about a penis transplant in a country too poor to prevent thousands of unnecessary deaths every year, of women giving birth, babies, children and adults with easily treated and prevented diseases.
+The press loves a story about a penis transplant in a country too poor to prevent thousands of unnecessary deaths every year, of women dying while giving birth, babies, children and adults with easily treated and prevented diseases.
 Appalling conditions in health services in most African countries does not merit the attention of the press, they are far too commonplace.
 If a story from 'Africa' has even the remotest connection with sex, publish it; if not, forget it.

 allvoices